-How to prepare for a job interview through Skypeon 16 March 2020 for Tech Graduates
+How to prepare for a job interview through Skypeon 16 March 2020 for Graduates

 You’ve made a great impression at a job fair.
 Or perhaps you wrote an exceptional letter of application?
 Whatever the reason, you received an invitation for a job interview.
-But then the Corona virus happens, nobody’s shaking hands anymore and the job interview you have been looking forward to becomes a Skype call.
+But then the Corona virus happens, nobody’s shaking hands anymore and the job interview you have been looking forward to becomes a Skype (or Zoom, Teams, etc.) call.

 But how do you prepare yourself for an online job interview?
 Here are some pro tips.